KennethVrb/singlecell-ai-insights/SPEC.md

 ## 2. Goals
 - Demonstrate an end-to-end flow from report selection to AI-assisted Q&A.
-- Showcase how AWS Bedrock-hosted models (accessed via LangChain and Bedrock Knowledge Bases) can answer domain-specific questions with retrieval-augmented generation.
+- Showcase how AWS Bedrock-hosted models can answer domain-specific questions using normalized HTML context.
 - Provide a React web interface with intuitive report browsing and chat UX.
-- Implement a Django + Django Ninja backend that exposes APIs, performs retrieval/augmentation, and orchestrates AWS services.
+- Implement a Django + Django Ninja backend that exposes APIs, pulls normalized report context, and orchestrates AWS Bedrock calls.
-- Stand up a production-like vector store tier, managed through AWS Bedrock Knowledge Bases, to support semantic retrieval across curated reports.
+- Normalize curated HTML reports via a lightweight Lambda job so they can be supplied as grounded context to the model.
 - Deploy core services on AWS serverless primitives to illustrate scalability.

 ## 3. Non-Goals